 Winston Hubert McIntosh, or simply Peter Tosh, is also one of the original members of the group The Wailers and the most controversial and militant of them all.
 His commanding baritone is, to date, one of the most distinctive reggae voices.
 He, however, left the Wailers because he was unhappy with his bit part role in the group.
 He went solo and had a successful career.
 Peter Tosh would give incendiary speeches that particularly attacked politicians and the system in general.
 Some of his memorable songs include "You Gotta Walk and Don’t Look Back" (diet with Mick Jagger), "Equal Rights", "Reggae-Mylitis", "No Nuclear War", "Mystic Man", "Rastafari Is" and "Legalize It".

 Gregory Anthony Isaacs, better known as Gregory Isaacs, is a Jamaica born reggae vocalist who has also been said to be the most exquisite in reggae.
 Isaacs had a tumultuous private life, but his unique and silky-smooth tenor were the perfect tool for celebrating romance, describing the Kingston ghetto life and lamenting love gone bad.
 His songs also warned of the dangers of taking drugs, and bemoaned spending time locked up in prison.
 Some of his memorable hits include "Out Deh", "Mr Cop", "Private Beach Party", and "Red Rose for Gregory", "My Number One", "Front Door", "Night Nurse".
-He was nicknamed “Cool Ruler”.
+He was nicknamed “Cool Ruler”, which shows why he's on the list of best reggae artists.

 James Chambers, better known as Jimmy Cliff, is a Jamaican born reggae musician who is the only living Reggae musician to have received the Jamaican OM (Order of Merit).
 This merit is only granted by the government of Jamaica to those who have achieved in arts and science.
 His first ever hit "Hurricane Hattie" was recorded when he was 14 years old.
 Most of his songs were produced by Leslie Kong, and that is why he was hard hit by Leslie’s death as he had stayed with him throughout his successful career.
 Some of his albums include "Hard Road to Travel", "Special", "Club Paradise", "Give the People what they Want".